 Diabetes is a chronic health condition that can lead to potentially harmful complications, such as neuropathy and stroke.
-At Clinica San Miguel, which has 11 locations throughout Texas — three in Dallas, five in Houston, and one in Fresno, Arlington, and Pasadena — the family medicine specialists provide comprehensive diabetes care.
+At Clinica San Miguel, which has 12 locations throughout Texas — three in Dallas, five in Houston, and one in Farmers Branch, Fresno, Arlington, San Antonio, and Pasadena — the family medicine specialists provide comprehensive diabetes care.
 Managing your symptoms now can prevent complications in the future.
 To learn more about diabetes, call Clinica San Miguel or schedule an appointment online today.

 Diabetes is a long-lasting condition that occurs when your blood sugar levels are too high.
 The condition develops when your body produces too little of the hormone insulin or doesn’t use it efficiently.
 Insulin helps transport glucose (sugar) that your body uses for energy.
 Without insulin, sugar builds in the blood, ultimately damaging your blood vessel walls.

 Managing your blood sugar levels is crucial with diabetes.
 Too much sugar in the blood can damage your blood vessels and vital organs, raising your risk of cardiovascular disease, stroke, and diabetic neuropathy (nerve damage).